bge1234/html-css-beautifier/README.md

 # A CSS and HTML beautifier/linter built by developers at Allstate's CompoZed Labs

-HTML todo:
-- Handle autocompleted HTML skeleton from Atom.
-- Handle big samplehtml.html contents.

-CSS todo:
-- Should still work if things are on the same line with no spaces.
-- Extract stuff out of main function into helper functions.

-Joint todo:
-- Replace inconsistent cases across HTML and CSS files.
-- Find dead CSS.

-==

 The HTML beautifier does the following things:
 - Correct indentation/spacing.
 - Remove empty lines.